 The nights are quite chilly, verging on cold, so morning and a small fire and a cup of coffee was just the right thing.
 The plan for the day was to leave Graham's Pinery, and head down toward Deer Creek, and work the side of Deer Creek in search of the storage cave and a village site.

 The walk down toward Deer Creek was beautiful, but a bit treacherous, because of the loose rock, the springs that caused footing to be slippery, and the angle at which we descended at times.
-It was also long, and the thought kept going through my mind that each step we descended would soon me another step to ascent, since what goes down must eventually have to come up if it wants to get back to its vehicle.
-That's called Roger's Law, I guess.
+It was also long, and the thought kept going through my mind that each step we descended would soon mean another step to ascent, since what goes down must eventually have to come up.

 Rock pillars the size of cars and city blocks were strewn throughout the landscape showing signs of violent volcanic activity that fused former basalt formations with newer lava formations.
 The caves were the result of these larger basalt boulders releasing from the lava, essentially leaving a hole, I think.
 We did find some caves, but no artifacts in them.
 One could tell they had been used for many years though because of the black soot that had built up on the roofs of some of them.